 Natural mixing in lakes is typically dominated by wind and convection from night time cooling.
 For comparison with the energy input from the mixers, we assessed the transfer of energy through the surface boundary layer from the atmosphere.
-To this end, a Delta T WS-GP1 weather station was installed on-site (on 5 April 2018) to measure wind speed and direction, rainfall, humidity, solar radiation, and air temperature.
-Text S3 and Table S2 detail the accuracy and measuring interval of the sensors.
-The weather station was positioned ~ 4 m above the water surface and located on the south bank adjacent to the dam (Figure 2a).
+To this end, a Delta T WS-GP1 weather station was installed on-site (on April 5, 2018) to measure wind speed and direction, rainfall, humidity, solar radiation, and air temperature.
+Text S3 and Table S2 in Supporting Information S1 detail the accuracy and measuring interval of the sensors.
+The weather station was positioned ~4 m above the water surface and located on the south bank adjacent to the dam (Figure 2a).
 Data were averaged hourly and input into Lake Heat Flux Analyzer (LHFA; Woolway et al., 2015).
 From the observations, LHFA hourly calculates the roughness lengths for momentum, heat, and moisture, the corresponding transfer coefficients, and the surface fluxes for momentum, sensible heat, and latent heat (ibid.).
-Because LHFA does not take into account the surface wave state, the wind shear velocity u was computed separately from the wind speed data following the relationships for low and high wind speeds in lakes from Wüest & Lorke (2003).
-TKE input from the wind (TKE{wind}) was then calculated as where C_N (the coefficient related to wind energy utilisation for turbulent mixing) = 1.33 (e.g. Saber et al., 2018).
-TKE input from convection (TKE{conv}) was calculated as where $w = (-\beta Z{mix})^{\frac{1}{3}}$ is the vertical convective velocity, in which β is the buoyancy flux and Z{mix} is the depth of the mixed layer, which was determined from the thermistor chain at L2 which had RBR Solo T thermistors (manufacturer: RBR Global) placed every meter through the water column.
-The mixed layer depth was defined as the depth at which there was > 1°C difference between thermistors (Mackay et al., 2011; Gray et al., 2020).
+Because LHFA does not take into account the surface wave state, the wind shear velocity $u$ was computed separately from the wind speed data following the relationships for low and high wind speeds in lakes from Wüest and Lorke (2003).
+TKE input from the wind (TKEwind) was then calculated as where $C_N$ (the coefficient related to wind energy utilisation for turbulent mixing) = 1.33 (e.g., Saber et al., 2018).
+TKE input from convection (TKEconv) was calculated as where $w = (-\beta Z{mix})^{\frac{1}{3}}$ is the vertical convective velocity, in which $\beta$ is the buoyancy flux and $Z{mix}$ is the depth of the mixed layer, which was determined from the thermistor chain at L2 which had RBR Solo T thermistors (manufacturer: RBR Global) placed every meter through the water column.
+The mixed layer depth was defined as the depth at which there was >1°C difference between thermistors (Gray et al., 2020; Mackay et al., 2011).
 The buoyancy flux is:

-$$TKE{wind} = \frac{1}{2}\rho_w(C_N u^3) \tag{1}$$
+$$TKE{wind} = \frac{1}{2}\rho_w \left(C_N u^3\right) \tag{1}$$ where: